Have some questions?

 - Traveler's cheques, credit cards, loans and overdrafts are not acceptable as evidence of sufficient funds.

-- If you have received gift money from your parent(s), please include a signed statement from them.
+- If you have received gift money from your parent(s), please include a signed statement from them confirming the gifted funds.

-- In the case of a married couple who are applying together for two Working Holiday Visas, the minimum amounts are £4,500 for UK/€2,300 for Irish participants.
+- For married couples applying together for two Working Holiday Visas, minimum proof of funds required is £4,500 UK/€2,300 Irish participants.

-- Further information regarding source of funds maybe requested
+- Further information regarding source of funds may be requested by Embassy.

-- Proof of travel insurance (ususally Dublin Embassy only) - Evidence of travel insurance that covers you for the full duration of your stay (minimum of 7 months).
-Your policy must include cover for winter sports and personal liability, we'll walk you through some options.
+- Proof of travel insurance (usually Dublin Embassy only) - Evidence of cover for the full duration of your intended stay (minimum 7 months, up to 12 months).
+Your policy must include winter sports and personal liability cover.
+Note, this is also a Winter Work Japan requirement even if not applying for visa in Dublin.

 See more about the specifics from each embassy here according to where you will apply below: